Beyond the Numbers: Teaching the Importance of Accounting in Business Decisions

 “This [work] really starts the students down a path of critical thinking that appears to be at a minimum these days,” said Katy Allen, Controller, Ideastream Public Media.
 “It’s a shame because critical thinking is so crucial for success in the working world, whether it’s public accounting or industry.”

-After the working session, students complete their final analysis, prepare an executive memo and Ignatian reflection.
+After the working session, students complete their final analysis, prepare an executive memo and engage in Ignatian reflection.

 “I am much more confident in my ability to make accounting and financial decisions that require professional judgment,” said student Stephen Bannon.
 “I have a much better understanding of the process and how to better position myself to make the best decision for the company.”